top of page

 • Make It Personal

-Just because it's short and sweet doesn't mean it can't be meaningful.
+Just because it's short and sweet doesn't mean it can't be memorable.
 I always ask my couples if they would like me to give them a moment to share personal words with each other, exchange rings or highlight a particular part of their story.
 The paperwork is the easy part — find ways to make it feel special just for the two of you.

 • Celebrate!